 The University accepts credit for Advanced Placement, CLEP, and International Baccalaureate.
-Please see the Academic Information chapter in this catalog for more information about these programs.
+Please see the "Academic Information" section in this catalog for more information about these programs.

 Admissions categories and their specific requirements are listed on the following pages.

 The University reserves the right to make admission policy and fee changes.